Malachite0451/Active-Directory-Home-Lab/docs/remote-support.md

 ![RDP Access GPO](../screenshots/RDP-Access-GPO.png)

-- Remote Desktop is enabled on workstations via Group Policy
+- Remote Desktop is enabled on domain-joined workstations via Group Policy
 - Support users are permitted to access workstations only
 - Server access is restricted to IT administrators